vector17002/Article-summarizer/README.md

   - Tailwind CSS: A utility-first CSS framework for styling.

 - **Backend:**
-  - Open AI API: A RESTful API for summarizing article in 3 Paragraphs.
+  - Rapid API: A RESTful API for summarizing article in 3 Paragraphs.

-- ** API STOPPED WORKING**